 Q: What if a patient is just seeking a return-to-school test or test needed for travel requirement?
 Can they come to Urgent Care?
 If not, where should they go?

 A: If you are seeking testing for travel, be sure to allow 3 days for your test results as the rapid test is unavailable in our urgent care centers at this time.
 For return to school, we will test asymptomatic exposures 4-5 days after the exposure for best results.
 We are unable to provide testing as part of the day 1, 3, 5, and 7 school post exposure plan.

 Q: What if a person was exposed to another COVID-positive person, but does not yet have symptoms?
 Can they come into Urgent Care to be tested?
 If not, where should they go?

 A: We will provide testing to individuals who have been exposed to COVID-19, which is defined as having close contact with someone who has testing positive for COVID-19.
-If you are not experiencing symptoms, please wait 4-5 days from the time of exposure to be tested.
+If you are not experiencing symptoms, we will test you 4-5 days after the exposure.
 This will provide the most accurate results.

 Q: How are you keeping staff and other patients safe in your facilities?

 A: All patients are required to wear face coverings inside our facilities, and all staff wear surgical masks or respirators.
 All areas of our clinics are routinely disinfected per CDC guidelines.
 We are taking all steps possible to safely welcome patients.

 Q: What should someone do if they are experiencing severe COVID symptoms?

 A: If you are experiencing severe shortness of breath or other COVID symptoms, please either call 911 or go directly to the nearest Emergency Department